|Healthcare Training Institute - Quality Education since 1979CE for Psychologist, Social Worker, Counselor, & MFT!!

 Left click audio track to Listen; Right click to "Save..." mp3

-On the last track we discussed the second key to past redemption.
+In the last section, we discussed the second key to past redemption.
 The second key to past redemption is restitution.
 We also discussed living in the present.

-On this track we will discuss If Only’s.
+In this section, we will discuss If Only’s.
 Our discussion will focus on the overcoming regret technique, and will include the following three coping tools.
 The three coping tools are making a wish I’d done it list, solving the problem before it starts, and developing the mental muscle to move on.
-As you listen to this track, consider making notes in the manual that accompanied this course.
+As you listen to this section, consider making notes in the manual that accompanied this course.
 Could these tools and techniques help achieve your client’s treatment goals?

 Have you ever asked one of your clients, "What do you regret?"
 If you did, you’d likely receive a variety of responses such as, "I wish I’d saved sex for marriage."
 "I wish I wouldn’t have agreed to help my sister move on the one day I have off."
 "I wish I had completed college."
 Or "I wish I had confronted my mother when she criticized how I disciplined my daughter."